Is Your Region Effectively Engaging with Older Workers? Six Strategies for Success

 Trending Info Pulled from the America’s Aging Workforce Report

-- Later Retirements.
+• Later Retirements.
 Fewer older workers are transitioning directly from full-time work to full-time retirement.
 They are transitioning to part-time positions with their current employer or a new one, while others become self-employed.
 (Remember that many people — no matter their age — do not have enough money to retire (even if they wanted to).
 In the U.S., it costs $1 million to retire at age 65, yet 21% of Americans have no savings, and 10% have less than $5,000 in savings.
-All this to say, people of every age are motivated to come to work, particularly if employers offer an inclusive, fair, and meaningful experience for older employees – HBR article - https://hbr.org/2019/09/the-case-for-hiring-older-workers)
+According to AARP research, one in five Americans 55 and older have no retirement savings, and 61 percent are worried they won't have enough money to support themselves in retirement.
+Over half of American households (54%) report having no dedicated retirement savings, according to the Federal Reserve's Survey of Consumer Finances.
+The average retirement age has increased from age 57 in 1991 to 62 in 2024.
+All this to say, people of every age are motivated to come to work, particularly if employers offer an inclusive, fair, and meaningful experience for older employees.
+(Source: HBR article )

-- Increased Flexibility.
-80 percent of employers say they are supportive of employees who plan to work past the age of 65, but only 39 percent offer flexible scheduling, and only 31 percent make it easy to facilitate processes for moving from full-time to part-time roles.
+• Increased Flexibility.
+80% of employers say they are supportive of employees who plan to work past the age of 65, but only 39% offer flexible scheduling, and only 31% make it easy to facilitate processes for moving from full-time to part-time roles.
 Employers can do a better job of offering customized schedules

 WIOA funding and programming is a great resource for training and employment assistance that can be offered in government-funded workforce programs around the country.
 For example, EDSI offers many workshops that are targeted directly towards or can be of great benefit to the 55+ worker in addition to one-on-one individualized support.
 Such workshops include: How to Complete an Online Job Application, Computers for Beginners, Navigating Indeed, Navigating PA CareerLink website, LinkedIn and Networking, Modern Interviewing, Writing Effective Cover Letters, and Do’s and Don’ts of Resumes.

-“We have partnered with the Philadelphia Mayor’s Commission on Aging to offer workshops designed to improve the technology skills of the 55+ job seeker, update their resumes, and direct them to job placement assistance.
-Participants in our workshops are very grateful.
+In the past, EDSI has partnered with the Philadelphia Mayor’s Commission on Aging to offer workshops designed to improve the technology skills of the 55+ job seeker, update their resumes, and direct them to job placement assistance.
 For many, the landscape has changed dramatically since their last job search.
 If their computer skills are outdated, the challenge of using Internet job search engines or completing online applications can seem overwhelming.
-In addition to workshops we offer participants one-on-one support from everything to creating a resume from scratch, help with cover letters, and overcoming technological hurdles.” said Nick Tropiano, Lead Facilitator at the Northwest Philadelphia CareerLink.
+In addition to workshops, participants received one-on-one support with tasks such as creating a resume, help writing cover letters, doing mock interviews, and overcoming technological hurdles.

 Identifying and Minimizing Barriers